Last updated on : 01 Dec, 2025

 Watermelon isn’t just a refreshing summer fruit; it can be a powerhouse of hydration and nutrition during pregnancy.
-Packed with vitamins, antioxidants, and electrolytes, watermelon can help ease common pregnancy symptoms like morning sickness, constipation, and swelling.
+Packed with vitamins, antioxidants, and electrolytes, watermelon can help manage common pregnancy discomforts, including mild swelling, constipation, and nausea [1].

 In this blog, we explore the science-backed benefits, nutritional profile, and safety tips for enjoying watermelon while pregnant.

-Let’s look at the nutritional composition of watermelon.
+Let’s look at the nutritional composition of watermelon (per 100g serving) [5]:

 During pregnancy, incorporating watermelon into your diet can offer various benefits to support your well-being and your baby’s development.
 Some of these benefits include: